samycici/samycici.github.io/about.md

 I'm Samanta, I'm working with Quality Assurance since 2012.

-Today I'm living in São Paulo (Brazil), I work remotely at PayCertify, an American payments ecosystem, where I participate in product and engineering definitions focused on the software quality.
+Today I'm living in São Paulo (Brazil), I work as a Tech Lead at Pagar.me, a digital payments ecosystem, where I'm helping the digital unity to define and apply quality processes, procedures, and techniques to deliver high-quality software that solves our customers' needs.

 I am passionate about agility.
 I believe in empiricism, continuous improvement and diversity.